oihi173/Noe/README.md

         task.spawn(function()
             while autoTeleporting do
                 for _, info in ipairs(teleports) do
+                    for click = 1,3 do
                         if not autoTeleporting then break end
                         teleportTo(info.pos)
                         task.wait(autoDelay)
+                    end
                 end
             end
         end)